Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-For negative $\eta$ the Planck-scale correction shifts the photopion-production threshold to higher values with respect to the standard classical-spacetime prediction, which estimates the photopion-production threshold scale to be of about $5 10^{19} eV$.
-Assuming\footnote{Most studies suggest~\cite{berezin} that indeed the highest energy cosmic rays are protons.
-An alternative is the one of heavy nuclei, but it would not change much the Planck-scale analysis.
-The heavy nuclei can undergo photodisintegration when interacting with CMBR photons.
-And it just happens to be true that the photodisintegration threshold is reached when the energy of typical heavy nuclei, say Fe, is $\sim 5 {\times} 10^{19}$eV, {\it i.e.} just about the value of the photopion-production threshold expected for cosmic-ray protons.
-This renders most of the observations used in the quantum-gravity-phenomenology of the cosmic-ray spectrum rather insensitive to the (however limited) residual uncertainty between protons and heavy nuclei as candidates for the highest-energy cosmic rays.} that the highest energy observed cosmic rays are protons, when the spectrum reaches the photopion-production threshold one should first encounter a pileup of cosmic rays with energies just in the neighborhood of the threshold scale, and then above the threshold the spectrum should be severely depleted.
+For negative $\eta$ the Planck-scale correction shifts the photopion-production threshold to higher values with respect to the standard classical-spacetime prediction, which estimates the photopion-production threshold scale to be of about $5 \cdot 10^{19}$~eV.
+Assuming\footnote{It used to be natural to expect~\cite{berezin} that indeed the highest energy cosmic rays are protons.
+This is however changing rather rapidly in light of recent dedicated studies using Auger data~\cite{augerPRL2010,gaisserUHECR2011,stanevUHECR2011}, which favour a significant contribution from heavy nuclei.
+The implications for the Lorentz symmetry analysis of the differences between protons and heavy nuclei, while significant in the detail (see, e.g., Ref.~\cite{maccioneUHECR2011}), are not as large as one might naively expect.
+This is due to the fact that it just happens to be the case that the photodisintegration threshold is reached when the energy of typical heavy nuclei, say Fe, is $\sim 5 \cdot 10^{19}$~eV, i.e., just about the value of the photopion-production threshold expected for cosmic-ray protons.} that the observed cosmic rays of highest energies are protons, when the spectrum reaches the photopion-production threshold one should first encounter a pileup of cosmic rays with energies just in the neighborhood of the threshold scale, and then above the threshold the spectrum should be severely depleted.
 The pileup results from the fact that protons with above-threshold energy tend to loose energy through photopion production and slow down until their energy is comparable to the threshold energy.
 The depletion above the threshold is the counterpart of this pileup (protons emitted at the source with energy above the threshold tend to reach us, if they come to us from far enough, with energy comparable to the threshold energy).